-Figure 13(a), the mean minimum T in TPSP is better than pSPIEL; pSPIEL performs better than SPEM and UniRan.
+In Section 5.2, we have presented the performance of TPSP in terms of packet drop rates, and we compared the performance results of TPSP with other approaches.
+Here, we analyze the network lifetime (T) of TPSP and different approaches.
+As seen in Figure 13(a), the mean minimum T in TPSP is better than pSPIEL, while pSPIEL performs better than SPEM and UniRan.
 The mean minimum T in pSPIEL is closer to T in TPSP in 12-sensor and 18-sensor cases, though not in 6-sensor and 22-sensor cases.

-Looking into the detail, the effect of the 5th sensor failure can be seen in the 6-sensor case.
-The neighboring LNs communicate to recover from the situation of the 5th sensor failure.
+Looking into the detail, the effect of the fifth sensor failure can be seen in the 6-sensor case.
+The neighboring LNs communicate to recover from the situation of the fifth sensor failure.
 This is because we have at least an RN sensor placed at the same location, and connectivity is maintained without degrading transmission energy.
 Similarly, the mean maximum T and mean T can be seen in Figures 13(b) and 13(c), respectively, where T is much larger in TPSP than in other approaches.

-Figure 13(d) compares C.cost of the four approaches in the presence of sensor fault.
+Figure 13(d) compares C.cost of the four approaches in the presence of a sensor fault.
 As we can see, C.cost is higher at the beginning; this is because the failed sensor belongs to the first HN-LN tree.
 C.cost increases gradually as N increases afterward.
-Although there is no RN available at the 5th sensor location, and no recovery mechanism for the situation in SPEM, UniRan, and pSPIEL, mode shape identification of the 5th sensor location is not guaranteed in all three approaches.
+Although there is no RN available at the fifth sensor location and no recovery mechanism for the situation in SPEM, UniRan, and pSPIEL, mode shape identification of the fifth sensor location is not guaranteed in all three approaches.
 TPSP can efficiently mitigate this situation.